jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Why?" asks the apprentice.

-"So other people can redo our work.
-If we can't reproduce our results, we haven't proven anything.
-This will take a long time.
-Maybe you will finish our work when we are long past.
+"So others can redo our work.
+If we cannot reproduce our results, we have proved nothing.
+This will take a long time, William.
+Longer than us.
+Maybe you will finish what we begin, and your apprentice after you.
 Are you ready?"

 The apprentice smiles.

-They relight the chimney candle one more time, each putting the iron rods into the flames.
+They relight the chimney candle one more time, each placing the iron rods into the flames.

 Three notebooks fill with observations.